hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   limited to alphanumeric and hyphen characters (i.e. `[a-z0-9\-]`), and be less than 64 characters in length.

 * `tags`: A list of tags associated with this Service.
+String interpolation is supported in tags.

 * `port`: The port indicates the port associated with the service.
 Users are required to specify a valid port label here which they have defined in the